orus-io/elm-nats/README.md

        = DoSomething
        | NatsMsg Nats.Msg
    ```

+1. Initialize the State with the websocket url.
+If working locally with
+   nats-websocket-gw, it should be "ws://localhost:8910/nats":

+    ```elm
+    init =
+        { nats: Nats.init NatsMsg "WEBSOCKET_URL"
+        }
+    ```

 1. Define a "mergeNats" function that can post-process your model and nats
    subscriptions and commands to give you a final state and commands: